apache/ozone/hadoop-hdds/docs/content/interface/HttpFS.md

 --------------------------------------|---------------------
 Get Content Summary of a Directory    | supported
 Get Quota Usage of a Directory        | supported
-Set Quota                             | not implemented in Ozone Set Quota By Storage Type             | not implemented in Ozone Get File Checksum                     | not implemented in Ozone Get Home Directory                    | supported
-Get Trash Root                        | supported
-Set Permission                        | supported
-Set Owner                             | supported
-Set Replication Factor                | supported
-Set Access or Modification Time       | supported Modify ACL Entries                    | not implemented in Ozone FileSystem API Remove ACL Entries                    | not implemented in Ozone FileSystem API Remove Default ACL                    | not implemented in Ozone FileSystem API
+Set Quota                             | not implemented in Ozone FileSystem API Set Quota By Storage Type             | not implemented in Ozone Get File Checksum                     | unsupported (to be fixed) Get Home Directory                    | unsupported (to be fixed) Get Trash Root                        | unsupported Set Permission                        | not implemented in Ozone FileSystem API Set Owner                             | not implemented in Ozone FileSystem API Set Replication Factor                | not implemented in Ozone FileSystem API Set Access or Modification Time       | not implemented in Ozone FileSystem API Modify ACL Entries                    | not implemented in Ozone FileSystem API Remove ACL Entries                    | not implemented in Ozone FileSystem API Remove Default ACL                    | not implemented in Ozone FileSystem API